 Years went by and the Bulls decided to part ways with Luol Deng while Derrick Rose was never able to suit up or stay healthy, leaving the door wide open for a Jimmy Butler that took the league for surprise and improved his game in every single aspect on a nightly basis.

-No, Butler is not only Chicago’s clear leader on and off the court, but he’s grown into one of the most gifted two-way players in the NBA, although it seems quite difficult for him to single-handedly lead the Bulls to another championship run.
+Butler was the only Chicago’s clear leader on and off the court, he’s grown into one of the most gifted two-way players in the NBA, but Chicago Bulls wanted a rebuild, so after Derrick Rose, Jimmy Butler was the next one to leave one of the best franchise in the league.